Wobblyyyy/Pathfinder2/docs/20_making_a_tank_drive.md

 each other (side-to-side distance, that is).

 ### Wrapper `Motor`
-Before anything else, you'll need to make a wrapper class that implements the `Motor` interface.
+You'll need to make a wrapper class that implements the `Motor` interface.
 ```java
 public class MotorWrapper extends BaseMotor {
     private final DcMotor motor;